Inhalation gases or gaseous mediators as neuroprotectants for cerebral ischaemia | Canada Hyperbarics Skip to main content

 What They Found

-The review found that various gases, including hyperbaric and normobaric oxygen, xenon, hydrogen, helium, and argon, have shown neuroprotective effects in preclinical models of ischemic stroke.
+The review found that various gases, including hyperbaric and normobaric oxygen, xenon, hydrogen, helium, and argon, have shown neuroprotective effects in preclinical models of ischaemic stroke.
 Modulating cellular gaseous mediators like nitric oxide, carbon monoxide, and hydrogen sulphide also presents a promising strategy for protecting the brain from stroke damage.

 Canadian Relevance